 The route then heads clockwise around the two lakes (the lakes will be on your right hand side).
 The trail ahead is clearly visible from the distance.

-Shortly you will begin the ascent to Mount Smuts.
-This is the final hour of your 3-5 hour ascent.
+Shortly you will begin the ascent to the summit.
+This is the final hour of your 3-5 hour hike so far.
 The views of Mount Birdwood become more and more astonishing the higher you venture.

 Don't be satisfied with the false summit, push yourself a little further.